slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 ## On society and politics

 <!--
-> *"When a society loses its moral compass, it collapses from within."  -- G.K.
-Chesterton [1874]*
-+ x@kunalb11 -- Easiest way to build a tribe is to convince a group of people that their current misfortune is not due to their choices but instead due to presence and actions of another group.
-+ @naval -- The game theory of autonomous drones is similar to the game theory of nuclear weapons - with MAD, doomsday devices, and first /second strike, but scaled down to individuals.
-We are entering the age of “if you can see it, you can kill it.”
-Anonymity is the best defense.
-> *"Drone proliferation will democratize Mutually Assured Destruction and possibly lead to an uneasy peace."  -- x@naval*
-> *"Mass drone manufacturing capability is the new nuclear weapon."  -- x@naval*
-> *"Any country that can’t manufacture its own drones will be a vassal state."  -- Naval Ravikant [1974]*
-> *"America is forged by immigrants and descendants of immigrants.
-Self-selecting for the American Dream.
-Choosing freedom over safety, opportunity over handouts, prosperity over equality"  -- x@naval*
-> *"Angry people vote, the apathetic stay home.
-Trump has to make you angry at the state of affairs.
-Kamala has to make you angry at Trump."  -- x@naval*
-> *"Free speech is how you spot the errors, voting is how you fix them, and staying armed is how you keep those rights."  -- x@naval*
-> *"It’s nationalists vs communists from here on out."  -- x@naval*
-> *"It’s the battle of the masculine men and the feminine women vs the masculine women and the feminine men."  -- x@naval*
-> *"Libertarianism can only emerge in the cocoon of a functioning, high-trust republic."  -- x@naval*
-> *"Local environmentalism is real.
-Global environmentalism is performative."  -- x@naval*
-> *"Tech is the accelerator, regulation is the brake."  -- x@naval*
-> *"Technology breeds collectivism, because it increases leverage, and therefore the gap between winners and losers."  -- x@naval*
-> *"The greatest threats to the future are suppression of freedom of speech—freedom of mathematics, freedom of expression, and freedom of creation.
-And those are pointless if they can’t be backed up by violence.
-If you don’t have your own ability to inflict violence, it will be taken away from you.
-One recent tweet I had said, “The right to vote does not give you power.
-Power gives you the right to vote."
-You can just do a simple thought exercise: If there were a hundred of us on a desert island and we’re trapped, and we all kind of have to cooperate to create a new society.
-Suppose there are 10 people on the island who are all from the same ethnic background, who are all extremely unified, and they have all the guns.
-Those 10 have it, the other 90 don’t.
-Who do you think is going to end up running the place “for the benefit of the others"?
-Anyone who’s been around the block a few times knows what’s going to happen.
-So it’s just the nature of humans that if you want freedom at the individual level, if you want the rights to be dispersed and distributed, the power has to be dispersed and distributed.
-And there’s very few institutions and organizations that do that.
-Really, it’s the right to bear arms, cryptography, free speech, mathematics, personal computing.
-These are examples of decentralized technologies and capabilities that spread power amongst people.
-Most things concentrate power."  -- x@naval*
-> *"The distant future is small free cities with drone armies and skill-based immigration policies, surrounded by a sea of failed socialist states."  -- Naval Ravikant [1974]*
-> *"The end state of all vehicles is autonomous.
-The end state of all military hardware is drones."  -- Naval Ravikant [1974]*
-> *"The struggle between collectivists and individualists is as old as humanity."  -- x@naval*
-> *"Vote to protect the American dream of equal opportunity, not a Marxist fantasy of equal outcome."  -- x@naval*
-> *"A candidate is a person who gets money from the rich and votes from the poor to protect them from each other.*
-> *"A constitution is an algorithm for running a country."  -- Pedro Domingos [1965]*
-> *"A culture is a co-operating system for humans."  -- Naval Ravikant [1974]*
-> *"A country’s assets reside in the tinkerers, the hobbyists, and the risk-takers."  -- Nassim Taleb [1960]*
-> *"America innovates, China replicates, Europe regulates."  -- Pedro Domingos [1965]*
-> *"Be wary of any word that ends with “ism”.
-More often than not, "ism" at the end of a word suggests the word is related to a frozen system of ideas that forgot the original questioning that gave rise to it, i.e. an ideology.
-Ideologies are the graveyards of ideas."  -- x@rapahelz*
-> *"Europe was created by history.
-America was created by philosophy."  -- Margaret Thatcher*
-> *"Ideologues often become so captivated by an abstract ideal of humanity that they cease to care about actual humans."  -- x@g_s_bhogal*
-> *"If majority of academics vote Democrat, it is not random: they  1) don’t have skin in the game, (others take risks for them) 2) are not productive members of society but want to lecture others on what to do 3) have steady income etc."  -- Nassim Taleb [1960]*
-> *"It doesn’t matter what you do, it only matters what you say you’ve done and what you’re going to do.*
-> *"It is amazing that people who think we cannot afford to pay for doctors, hospitals, and medication somehow think that we can afford to pay for doctors, hospitals, medication and a government bureaucracy to administer it." -- Thomas Sowell [1930]*
-> *"O comunismo penetrou até mesmo nos circulos cristãos disfarçado de solidariedade. É nosso dever pastoral expô-lo."  -- Robert Francis Prevost (Papa Leão XIV em 2010)
-> *"Tech giants want to be regulated because they want to hand off the unpopular decisions to governments."  -- Pedro Domingos [1965]*
-> *"The liberty of a democracy is not safe if the people tolerate the growth of private power to a point where it becomes stronger than their democratic State itself.
-That, in its essence, is Fascism -- ownership of government by an individual, by a group or by any controlling private power."  -- FDR*
-> *"the way these psycopaths seamlessly changed the word "censorship" to "safety"."  -- x@micsolana*
-> *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
-There must be both cooperation and competition between people in the same society.
-There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*
-> *"When a Democrat is elected, buy gun and ammo stocks.
-When a Republican is elected, buy newspaper stocks."*
-> *"Where they have burned books, they will end in burning human beings."  -- Heinrich Heine*
-> *"The whole gospel of Karl Mark can be summed upin a single sentence; hate the man who is better off than you."  -- Henry Hazlitt*

-FOR YOUR REFLECTION:
-How much do you trust yourself?
-Who is the person you trust the most in your life?
-What are the attributes of the person you trust the most?
-How trustworthy are you?
-When people lose trust in you, do you know why?
-Who, in your life are you not trusting these days?
-Do you know why you are not trusting this person?
-Are you (and that person) committed to restoring trust?
-What’s the level of trust on whatever teams you are on?
-If you are a team leader, how much do team members trust you?
-What do you need to do to regain the trust of others?
-What is the simplest thing you can do to be more trustworthy?

 - the secret is to be cool with everybody but don't hang with nobody. that's how you survive the streets
 - Friedman told us...."keep your eye on one thing and one thing only....how much government is spending".
 - The co-exist people are unable to co-exist with people who disagree with them.